arrjon/ode-nets/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository is part of the bachelor thesis "Tiefe Neuronale Netze Mit Gewöhnlichen Differentialgleichungen" by Jonas Arruda.
+This repository is part of the bachelor thesis "Tiefe Neuronale Netze Mit Gewöhnlichen Differentialgleichungen" by Jonas Arruda, where the theoretical background is discused.
 Thus, this project provides an implementation of stable neuronal networks motivated by ordinary differential equations.

 ODE-CNNs.ipynb: Implementation of the networks together with training and testing routines.